 - No annual fee: We like that there’s no annual fee, but that’s pretty much par for the course among cash-back credit cards and retail cards.

-- No cash-back rewards: Following the program changes, there are no points to redeem for cash, statement credits, or gift cards.
-The rewards you earn with this card come in the form of Uber Cash, which is essentially Uber app credits.
+- No cash-back rewards: There are no points to redeem for cash, statement credits, or gift cards.
+The rewards you earn with this card come in the form of Uber Cash, which are essentially Uber app credits.
 More about this below.

 - Almost no extra benefits: The only added benefit attached to this card is cellphone protection.
-While that’s a good perk, this card used to come with an annual statement credit for online subscription services, and Visa benefits like Purchase Protection, Price Protection, and Satisfaction Guarantee.
 Cash back cards are often light on benefits compared to travel rewards cards, but this one is particularly bare.

 - High APR: If you carry a balance on this card, you could end up paying a lot in interest.
-Its APR range is much higher than the average cash-back credit card purchase APR, and is actually more comparable to the steep average penalty rate.
+The high-end of its APR range is much higher than the average cash-back credit card purchase APR.

 The Uber Credit Card gives you a $100 Uber Cash bonus if you make $500 in purchases within the first 90 days of opening your account.

 We like this bonus because it’s easy to earn—you only have to spend $167 every month for three months in a row.
-However, some cash-back cards offer a $150 sign-up bonus for the same spending requirement, and those sign-up bonuses are good for more than just Uber credits.
+However, some cash-back cards offer a $150 bonus for the same spending requirement, and those offers are good for more than just Uber credits.

 Earning Points & Rewards